aneshas01/Santhanam---Portfolio/README.md

 This visualization involves alcohol consumption for various countries.
 Each bar graph represents a year, as shown on the right.
 There is data for multiple years in this graph, which can be accessed by sliding the dot to the right or left to select a year.
 ![image](https://github.com/user-attachments/assets/92ae3318-645d-4234-8f8f-0cc85370da7d)

+I selected this visualization because it was very interesting; not only did it have a large amount of data from different countries, but also different time periods.
+I immediately knew I wanted to compile information from 2000 to 2024 on alcohol usage and see what the differences were between the USA and other major countries.
+Additionally, alcohol usage has been the topic of research papers and projects I have done in the past, so this visualization also connects to my past work and gives me a chance to pursue a topic I am interested in while also learning more about the topic.
+The visualization layout also spoke to me as it was so simple.
+I wanted to challenge myself by choosing an already simple visualization and trying to make it even better, rather than choosing a cluttered visualization and simplifying it.
+This was definitely a challenge for me on how to convey so much information with such a large dataset in the way I thought would be most effective.

 Link to Visualization: https://www.oecd.org/en/data/indicators/alcohol-consumption.html?oecdcontrol-b84ba0ecd2-var3=1977

 Link to Data: https://data-explorer.oecd.org/vis?lc=en&tm=DF_HEALTH_LVNG_AC&pg=0&snb=1&vw=tb&df[ds]=dsDisseminateFinalDMZ&df[id]=DSD_HEALTH_LVNG%40DF_HEALTH_LVNG_AC&df[ag]=OECD.ELS.HD&df[vs]=&pd=%2C&dq=.A.....&to[TIME_PERIOD]=false